eyo-chen/expense-tracker/README.md

 In order to offer a clear representation of money, when there are three additional digits, I use a "," to separate them.
 Instead of presenting $2930, it's more straightforward to show $2,930.
 Also, when the price is exceedingly high, showing the precise numbers gets too verbose, so I use English characters to indicate the high price.
 For example, 1,000,000 = 1M (million), 1,000,000,000 = 1B (billion), and 1,000,000,000,000 = 1T (trillion).
 Instead of displaying 23,000,000,000, just display 23B.
 This feature allows users to easily recognize the proper quantity of money while maintaining the structure of the user interface.

+&nbsp;

 ## 2. When constructing a pie chart, prevent users from entering inaccurate data

-Users must provide the beginning and ending dates to build a pie chart, although it is illogical for the finishing date to be sooner than the starting date.
+Users must provide the beginning and ending dates to build a pie chart, but it is illogical for the finishing date to be sooner than the starting date.
 For example, if a user selects 2021-09-12 as the beginning date, ensure that the user may only enter the ending date that is later than the starting date, which is the day after 2021-09-13.
 It protects users from entering invalid data, which might lead to an error.

+&nbsp;

 ## 3. Prevent users from entering the same category name again